peayah/github-pages-with-jekyll/index.md

-pI’m a full-stack python developer with industry experience in building websites and working with data in various ways.
+I’m a full-stack python developer with industry experience in building websites and working with data in various ways.
 I also have experience in Database Management and Data Visualization.

 Looking to use my coding expertise and problem solving skills in sustainability.